Are you the kind of hiker who feels naked without their trekking poles?

 They save your knees and back from strain and damage

 Trekking poles lessen the pressure and strain on your back and on your weight-bearing joints by taking the brunt of your weight.
-You wouldn’t need to exert so much force on your knees with every step.
+You won’t need to exert so much force on your knees with every step.
 This leads to lower levels of fatigue.
 Less fatigue means more energy, and more energy means you can enjoy your hike longer.

 Trekking poles help you move faster